 By default, when libapache2-mod-php is installed, the Apache 2 Web server is configured to run PHP scripts using this module.
-Please verify if the files /etc/apache2/mods-enabled/php8..conf and /etc/apache2/mods-enabled/php8..load exist.
+Please verify if the files /etc/apache2/mods-enabled/php8..load exist.
 If they do not exist, you can enable the module using the a2enmod command.